Rugrats in Paris: The Movie: Plot

 On her wedding day, Coco orders her accomplice, Jean-Claude, to keep the babies and Angelica from intervening.
-Kira learns of Coco's plot and threatens to tell Chas, but is thrown out en route to the ceremony and hurries there by bicycle.
-Meanwhile, Jean-Claude imprisons the children in the warehouse where the show's robots are kept.
-When Chuckie despairs of having a new mother who does not like him, a guilt-ridden Angelica reveals Coco's plan and her part in it.
-Knowing the truth, Chuckie rallies the others to stop the wedding, and they hurry to Notre Dame in the Reptar robot, picking up Kimi along the way.
-Jean-Claude pursues them in the animatronic of Reptar's nemesis, Robosnail; the two eventually fight and the babies use Reptar to knock Robosnail into the Seine River.
+Kira learns of Coco's plot and threatens to tell Chas but gets thrown out en route to the ceremony at Notre Dame and hurries there via bicycle.
+Meanwhile, Jean-Claude imprisons the babies in a warehouse where EuroReptarland's robots are kept.
+When Chuckie despairs over the situation, a guilt-ridden Angelica reveals Coco's plot and her role in it.
+Following the revelation, Chuckie rallies the others to stop the wedding and they hurry there in the Reptar robot, while picking up Kira's daughter, Kimi, along the way.
+Jean-Claude pursues them in the animatronic of Reptar's nemesis, Robosnail; the duo eventually fight and the babies use Reptar to knock him into the Seine River.

-Chuckie arrives at the church and stops the wedding by saying out his first word, "No!".
-Jean-Claude and Angelica then reveal Coco's plot and true nature; a disgusted Chas calls off the wedding and Yamaguchi dismisses her.
-When Coco then knocks over the babies as she attempts to leave, Angelica retaliates by ripping her dress.
-A humiliated Coco flees the church and Spike chases out Jean-Claude.
+The babies arrive at the cathedral and stop the wedding in the nick of time.
+Once Coco's plot and true nature are exposed, a disgusted Chas calls off the wedding, while Yamaguchi dismisses her on the spot.
+When Coco makes some of the babies fall to the floor as she attempts to leave, Angelica retaliates by stepping on and ripping her dress.
+A humiliated Coco flees the cathedral, while Spike chases Jean-Claude away.

 As Chas apologizes to Chuckie for everything Coco put them both through, Kira arrives and apologizes to him for not speaking up sooner.
 Realizing they have much in common, Chas and Kira develop feelings for each other.
-Returning home, they marry and the Finsters and Watanabes, who also adopt Fifi, become a new family.
+Returning home, they marry and the Finsters and Watanabes, who additionally adopt Fifi, become a new family.